-- 1 This warning lamp will be lit up when engine oil pressure is low. - 2 Stop the engine immediately if the warning lamp is lit up. - 3 Please check the engine oil.
+This warning lamp will be lit up when engine oil pressure is low.
+Stops the engine immediately if the warning lamp is lit up.
+Please check the engine oil.

-(5) Engine check warning lamp
+(5) Engine inspection warning lamp

 - 1 This warning lamp will be lit up if the engine ECM sends a failure code to cluster or receives the signal. - 2 Check the failure code of cluster.